Blog

 What you’ll find in this guide:

-How does a digital twin work?
+What is a digital twin and how does it work?

-After processing the data, it’s time for the simulation and analysis.
-Advanced analytics and artificial intelligence algorithms analyze the processed data to identify patterns and generate insights.
+How does it do this exactly?
+By using IoT sensors and devices embedded in equipment to capture real-time data that is then aggregated, cleaned, and fed into the digital twin model.
+After processing the data, advanced analytics and artificial intelligence algorithms analyze the processed data to identify patterns and generate insights.
 This analysis helps predict and optimize the performance of the physical system or product.

-Common types of digital twins to know
+4 types of digital twins to know

 Digital twins come in various forms and can work together for specific use cases or lifecycle stages.
 Here are the four common types to know: